grafana/mimir/docs/sources/mimir/manage/tools/mimirtool.md

 mimirtool alertmanager verify <config_file> [template_files...] --utf8-strict-mode
 ```

-You should see a warning "UTF-8 mode enabled" to let you know that UTF-8 strict mode was enabled
+You should see a warning `UTF-8 mode enabled` to let you know that UTF-8 strict mode was enabled
 when validating your configuration.

 If the command exits without error, and you are satisfied with the changes made to the prepared
-configuration and template files, re-upload it using the `load` command.
+configuration and template files, reload it using the `load` command.

 #### Validate Alertmanager configuration